Bank account closures

 Notice periods for personal bank accounts

 If you intend to close a personal bank account, you should usually give your customer reasonable notice so they can make alternative arrangements.
-We’d usually expect you to give them at least 30 days’ notice.
+For example, on current accounts we’d usually expect you to give them at least two months’ notice.

-We’d only expect you to give a customer less than 30 days’ notice in exceptional circumstances.
+We’d only expect you to give a customer less than two months’ notice in exceptional circumstances.
 This might be where:

 - you suspect them of fraud